aleksandracodes/CI_PP5_Snapfood/README.md

   - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) was used to validate the css
   - [ESLint](https://eslint.org/) used to validate JSX code
   - [Lighthouse](https://developers.google.com/web/tools/lighthouse/) used to validate performance, accessibility, best practice and SEO of the app
+  - [Wave](https://wave.webaim.org/) - used to evaluate application accessibility

 ##### Back to [top](#table-of-contents)